niklata/ndhc/README.md

 ## Features

-Privilege-separated.  ndhc does not run as root after initial startup, and capabilities are divided between the subprocesses.
+*Privilege-separated*.  ndhc does not run as root after initial startup, and capabilities are divided between the subprocesses.
 All processes run in a chroot.

-Robust.  ndhc performs no runtime heap allocations -- `malloc()` (more specifically, `brk()`, `mmap()`, etc) is never called after initialization (libc behavior during initialization time will vary), and ndhc never performs recursive calls and only stack-allocates fixed-length types, so stack depth is bounded, too.
+*Robust*.  ndhc performs no runtime heap allocations -- `malloc()` (more specifically, `brk()`, `mmap()`, etc) is never called after initialization (libc behavior during initialization time will vary), and ndhc never performs recursive calls and only stack-allocates fixed-length types, so stack depth is bounded, too.

-Active defense of IP address and IP collision avoidance.  ndhc fully implements RFC5227.
+*Active defense of IP address and IP collision avoidance*.  ndhc fully implements RFC5227.
 It is capable of both a normal level of tenacity in defense, where it will eventually back off and request a new lease if a peer won't relent in the case of a conflict, and of relentlessly defending a lease forever.
 In either mode, it rate-limits defense messages, so it can't be tricked into flooding by a hostile peer or DHCP server, either.

-Small.
+*Small*.
 Both ndhc avoids unnecessary outside dependencies and is written in plain C.

-Fast.  ndhc filters input using the BPF/LPF mechanism so that uninteresting packets are dropped by the operating system before ndhc even sees the data.  ndhc also only listens to DHCP traffic when it's necessary.
+*Fast*.  ndhc filters input using the BPF/LPF mechanism so that uninteresting packets are dropped by the operating system before ndhc even sees the data.  ndhc also only listens to DHCP traffic when it's necessary.

-Flexible.  ndhc can request particular IPs, send user-specified client IDs, write a file that contains the current lease IP, write PID files, etc.
+*Flexible*.  ndhc can request particular IPs, send user-specified client IDs, write a file that contains the current lease IP, write PID files, etc.

-Self-contained.  ndhc does not exec other processes, or rely on the shell.
+*Self-contained*.  ndhc does not exec other processes, or rely on the shell.
 Further, ndhc relies on no external libraries aside from the system libc.

-Aware of the hardware link status.
+*Aware of the hardware link status*.
 If you disconnect an interface on which ndhc is providing DHCP service, it will be aware.
 When the link status returns, ndhc will fingerprint the reconnected network and make sure that it corresponds to the one on which it has a lease.
 If the new